garytaylor/agileproxy/README.md

 ## Installation

-When integrating this gem into your test suite :-

-Add this line to your application's Gemfile:

-    gem 'agile-proxy'

-And then execute:

-    $ bundle

-Or if you want to use it as a standalone proxy server with a web user interface:

     $ gem install agile-proxy

 If you want to use the built in user interface, you must have nodejs installed along with npm.
 Once you have this,